-In this section you should tell the client what you are going to do from them.
-But more so break it down into multiple plans.
+In this section, you should tell the client what you are going to do for them.
+Further, break it down into multiple plans.

-You should also include one of two more plans that contain more than what the client requested… these plans should be more expensive.
-In these plans you should offer to solve all of the problems you pointed out in the proposal.
-Again be very detailed on what you are offering here.
+You should also include one or two more plans that contain more than what the client requested… these plans should be more expensive.
+In these plans, you should offer to solve all of the problems you pointed out in the proposal.
+Again, be very detailed on what you are offering here.

-Lastly, in all plans you should add a timeline of when you are going to complete each action item in each of your plans as well as if the client will receive monthly reports or calls.
+Lastly, in all plans you should add a timeline of when you are going to complete each action item in each of your plans.
+In addition, you need to specify whether the client will receive monthly reports or calls.

 The large consulting companies typically throw associates onto new accounts.
 If you are a boutique SEO agency, make it clear that experienced people are going to be working on the account.

-You can show this by adding an area showing who is going to be working on the account and include their bio, which should back up their experience.
-Make sure you keep your bio short and to the point… for example, I would use this as mine:
+You can show this by adding an area detailing who is going to be working on the account.
+Make sure to include that person’s bio, backing up his/her experience.
+Keep the bio short and to the point.
+For example, I would use this as mine:

 Neil Patel is the co-founder of 2 Internet companies: Crazy Egg and KISSmetrics.
 Through his entrepreneurial career he has helped large corporations such as Amazon, AOL, GM, HP and Viacom make more money from the web.
 By the age of 21 not only was he named one of the top influencers on the web according to the Wall Street Journal, but he was also named one of the top entrepreneurs in the nation by Entrepreneur Magazine.
 He has also been recognized as a top 100 entrepreneur under the age of 30 by President Obama.